Asaf Simhoni: Biography

-Asaf Simhoni was born on October 9, 1922.
-He is the oldest son of Yehudit Simhonit and Mordecai Simhoni, fifth generation farmers who made aliyah to Mandatory Palestine in 1921.
+Asaf Simhoni was born in Nahalal, Mandatory Palestine, on October 9, 1922.
+He was the oldest son of Yehudit Simhonit and Mordecai Simhoni, fifth generation farmers who made aliyah to Mandatory Palestine in 1921.
 Coming from an agricultural settlement near Kherson, Ukraine (then Russian Empire), they settled in Nahalal, the newly established first moshav.
 Yehudit Simhonit's father, Moses Yivzori, was an ardent Zionist and a scholar well versed in the Bible and the Talmud.
 His house was the meeting place of intellectuals and youth members of the Jewish colonies sought to immigrate to Israel and work in agriculture.
 The Simhoni family came to Mandatory Palestine in 1921 becoming one of the founders of the moshav Nahalal, one of the state's first moshav shitufi.
 His mother, Yehudit Simhonit, was a Zionist activist and politician - a member of the first Knesset and a member of the Mapai party.

 In 1931, at the age of nine, the Simhoni family moved to kibbutz Tel Yosef in the Jezreel Valley.
 He attended the common school for Ein Harod-Tel Yosef.
 In his teens, he stood out in his initiative and involvement in the community.
 He was well-versed with all areas of work in the kibbutz, particularly in agriculture and agricultural equipment.
 His also spent his time involved in sport as well as playing the trumpet in the brass band of the kibbutz.

 Simhoni divorced his wife Delilah Aisrzon in 1952.
 They had three sons.
 His middle son, Avner Simhoni (אבנר שמחוני), was killed in 1968 when a land mine exploded in the Gulf of Suez during the military operations in the War of Attrition.